SDPM-lab/blogger/README.md

-# Codeigniter4 exmaple project
+# Blogger
-The simple CodeIgniter4 code of TCSE 2023 workshop.
+The simple CodeIgniter4 project of TCSE 2023 workshop.

 ## How to Run